Meet the Team

 Team Leader, Nurse Family Partnership + Mechanisms of Intergenerational Transmission (she/her/hers)

 Fun Fact!
-I am an artist, I have a blog, and I studied abroad in Seville, Spain!
+I studied abroad in Seville, Spain!

 • Daelyn Peña